supertokens/supertokens-core/README.md

 ## How will we make money?
 Our philosophy is inspired by Gitlab's buyer-based model and by [Enterprise Ready](http://www.enterpriseready.io/).
-This means that we intend to monitise on features that are:
+This means that we intend to monitise on features that are targetted towards users who are not developers, like product managers, customer support teams, designers, admin teams and IT operations.
-- Only required by large or medium sized companies; or features that are
-- Targetted towards non technical users of this product;

-*It's important to realise that the features we intend to monetise are not necessary for the growth and sustainability of your business (unlike many other alternate solutions).
-This means that you can have a very large business, with millions of users, and still not have to pay us.
-However, these features are aimed to increase operational effeciency as your business grows - you don't have to use them, but if you do, you will save lots of time and money :)*
+This implies that most authentication / authorization features will be in the open source version for any scale - an unlimited number of end users, (social) logins, SSO integrations and much more.

 Examples of features that will require a subscription:
 - Access control features for the dashboard (for managers and execs)